 in line with industry standards.
 Civil Designers are in demand in theKing County region, as determined by the Washington State Employment Security Department.

-By earning an Associate’s degree in Mechanical Design at LWTech, students will learn and develop the skills necessary to be a vital member of design and technical teams that take ideas and make them reality.
+By earning an Associate degree in Mechanical Design Technology at LWTech, students will learn and develop the skills necessary to be a vital member of design and technical teams that take ideas and make them reality.
 Students learn to be a part of the design process in the creation of parts, assemblies and tooling documentation, to aid manufacturing processes, consumer goods, buildings, and civil projects.

-While earning the Mechanical Design degree, students will receive a solid foundation in technical drafting, geometric dimensioning and tolerancing, materials, kinematics, and industrial/product design thinking.
+While earning the Mechanical Design Technology degree, students will receive a solid foundation in technical drafting, geometric dimensioning and tolerancing, materials, kinematics, and industrial/product design thinking.
 Students have the ability to pursue more specialized training in Tool Design and industry-leading software packages such as AutoCAD, SolidWorks, and CATIA.

 In the maker space DIRT Lab and related classes, students are prepared for a job in industry as a Design Technician, Designer, Technical Drafter, CAD designer, as well as experienced in design and prototyping their own ideas which can effectively make them an inventor or entrepreneur.

 Students interested in pursuing LWTech’s BTAD program, and/or a career in industrial design or product design are encouraged to enroll in these courses.

 Entry into this program requires completion of an admissions application.